impostorsguides/impostorsguides.github.io/rbenv/part-2/2-g-content.md

     - the # of commits since the version number (aka `2`), and
     - the shortened version of the most recent commit SHA (aka the output of `git rev-parse --short HEAD`)

-Together, these 4 pieces of information constitute the output of the `git describe --tags HEAD` command that we see in [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv---version#L19){:target="_blank" rel="noopener"}.
-Note that the "v" from "v0.4.1" is removed by the `#v` syntax from [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv---version#L20){:target="_blank" rel="noopener"}.
+Together, these 4 pieces of information constitute the output of the `git describe --tags HEAD` command that we see in [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv---version#L19){:target="_blank" rel="noopener" }.
+Note that the "v" from "v0.4.1" is removed by the `#v` syntax from [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv---version#L20){:target="_blank" rel="noopener" }.

 ### Printing the default version if no git tags are found